chnnick/chnnick/README.md

 BS Cybersecurity · Minor in Law & Public Policy · ISC2 Certified in Cybersecurity
 <br>
-Interested in the intersection between Cybersecurity and Software Development.
+Interested in the intersection between Cybersecurity, Software Development, and Social Impact.
 <br>
 I learn, build, and take action.